i10416/site/docs/hello-laika/README.md

 ```

-`DirectiveRegistry` consists of a set of Directives, each of which has dedicated purpose. `prevDoc` and `nextDoc` is supposed to be used in templates, I added them to `templateDirectives`.
+`DirectiveRegistry` consists of a set of `Directive`s, each of which has dedicated purpose. `prevDoc` and `nextDoc` belongs to `templateDirectives` as they are supposed to be used in template files.

 You can register `MyDirective` to theme via `addExtensions` method.
 With that theme, you can generate link to previous/next post in template using `@:prevDoc` or `@nextDoc`.

 Now, the question is, how to debug/use this theme?

 The simplest way is to use `Transformer`.
-I recommend you `pulishLocal` your theme and debug it with Scala CLI or ammonite script as you usually want to check look-and-feels of your theme in fast-feedback-loop.
+I recommend you `pulishLocal` your theme and debug it with Scala CLI or ammonite script as you usually want to check look-and-feels of your theme in fast feedback loop.

-The following snippet shows the simple way to create and use your(my) theme`Transformer`.
+The following snippet shows the simple way to create and use your(my) theme `Transformer`.

 ```scala
 def createTransformer[F[_]: Async]: Resource[F, TreeTransformer[F]] =